LieberInstitute/brainseq_phase2/browser/README.md

 * Sub-analysis using only the PGC2 SNPs and neighboring SNPs identified with rAggr (9,736 SNPs) for HIPPO (`hippo_raggr`).
 Given the smaller number of SNPs considered, the FDR is different compared to `hippo_full`.
 Shows all associations (so no nominal p-value filter).

 We considered as significant associations those that had a FDR < 0.01.

+A subset of the `*full.txt` results are available at [`SupplementaryTable15_eQTL.tar.gz`](https://github.com/LieberInstitute/brainseq_phase2/#supplementarytable15_eqtltargz) which has the results with FDR < 1%.
+If you are interested in the complete unfiltered list of eQTL associations please let us know.

 #### GTEx eQTL replication tables